Remote People by Evelyn Waugh (1931)

 Ras is a traditional title in Ethiopia.
 It translates somewhere between ‘duke’ and ‘prince’, which explains why accounts of its history are full of people with ras in their names.
 Tafari is a personal name which means ‘one who is respected or feared’.
 Makonnen was his family name.

-Tension arose between Empress Zewditu and Ras Tafari because she was a deeply conservative and devout Christian whereas the young Tafari though Ethiopia needed to modernise.
+Tension arose between Empress Zewditu and Ras Tafari because she was a deeply conservative and devout Christian whereas the young Tafari thought Ethiopia needed to modernise.
 In 1928 conservative elements in the court tried to overthrow Tafari and have him exiled, but they were defeated by a majority of the more progressive aristocracy.
 Zewditu was forced to confer on him the title of Negus or king, confirming his position as regent and heir to the throne.

 Renewing the feud, in 1930, Zewditu’s own husband Ras Gugsa Welle led a rebellion against Negus Tafari in Begemder, hoping to end the regency in spite of his wife’s repeated pleas and orders to desist.
 But Gugsa was defeated and killed in battle by the Ethiopian which Tafari had devoted the previous decade to modernising, at the Battle of Anchem in March 1930.